wp-plugins/groupdocs-java-document-viewer/readme.txt

 <strong>Please note:</strong> In order to use this plugin, you will need to buy a GroupDocs.Viewer for Java Library license.
 We offer a free evaluation version so that you can test it before committing.
 For more details on the library, please <a href="http://groupdocs.com/java/document-viewer-library" target="_blank">see the product page</a>.

-For detailed plugin installation instructions, please see <a href="https://github.com/groupdocs/wordpress-groupdocs-viewer-java-source/tree/master/groupdocs-viewer-java" target="_blank">this page</a>.

 1. Upload the entire `groupdocs-java-document-viewer` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.